bitmold/snowflake-proxy-service/README.md

 ## *Pausing* the Proxy

 `SnowflakeProxyService` can be configured to pause the snowflake proxy.
 This means that the service will still continue to be running, but that your app won't act as a snowflake.
-Currently `SnowflakeProxyService` can be configured to pause if the device loses connection to power and/or if the device loses its network connection to an unmetered network connection.
+Currently `SnowflakeProxyService` can be paused if the device loses connection to power and/or if the device loses its network connection to an unmetered network connection.

-The above example can be extended to pause the service by adding in `Intent` extras to optionally pause `SnowflakeProxyService`.
+The above example can be extended to pause the `SnowflakeProxyService` by adding in these `Intent` extras.
 In this example, your app will only function as a Snowflake proxy if the device is connected to power and an unmetered connection (typically a Wi-Fi connection):

 ```kotlin
 val intent = Intent(this, SnowflakeProxyService::class.java)